Early Signals to North Korea Seen as Key to Keeping Door Open to Diplomacy

 Contrarily, former President Donald Trump sought direct engagement with Kim through summits and the exchanges of personal letters which undercut its attempts to apply maximum pressure on Pyongyang with political, military and economic tools.

-Some critics of Obama’s strategic patience of “wait and see” fear that that approach — or any delay in approaching North Korea — will have the clock ticking against the U.S.
+Some critics of former President Barrack Obama's strategic patience of "wait and see" fear that that approach — or any delay in approaching North Korea — will have the clock tick against the U.S.

 Kurt Campbell, White House National Security Council Indo-Pacific coordinator for current administration, said at a December event hosted by the Atlantic Council and the Korea Foundation that Biden should avoid Obama's "prolonged period of study" in search of ways to counter North Korea.